Do you have any shortcomings in your residence that your landlord has not remedied yet? Learn how to take up the discussion with the landlord.

-Unfortunately, it is often seen that the landlord tries to give the tenant the fault for the damage, even when the tenant has approached in a polite and friendly way.
-Several tenants do not know what to do afterwards and end up paying for the deficiency.
-However, this isn’t recommended.
-You can only rarely get the reimbursement of the money you have spent to correct the deficiency.
+Unfortunately, it is common for the landlord to try to blame the tenant for the damage, even if the tenant approached in a polite and friendly manner.
+Several tenants are unsure what to do next and end up paying for the deficiency.
+This is not, however, advised.
+You will almost never be reimbursed for the money you spent to correct the deficiency.

-If the landlord doesn’t agree that the damage is not due to your behavior and, therefore, you can’t find a solution to the problem through dialogue, you can in a good tone inform your landlord that you want the rental board to decide on the matter.
-Read more about the rent appeals further down.
+If the landlord does not agree that the damage is not the result of your behaviour and you are unable to resolve the issue through dialogue, you can inform your landlord in a polite manner that you want the rental board to make a decision on the matter.
+Continue reading for more information on the rent appeals.

 You may also like: How to terminate your lease in Denmark